Brussels Conference Act of 1890

-The Brussels Conference Act of 1890 (full title: Convention Relative to the Slave Trade and Importation into Africa of Firearms, Ammunition, and Spiritous Liquors) was a collection of anti-slavery measures signed in Brussels on 2 July 1890 (and which entered into force on 31 August 1891) to, as the act itself puts it, "put an end to Negro Slave Trade by land as well as by sea, and to improve the moral and material conditions of existence of the native races".
+The Brussels Conference Act of 1890 (officially, the Convention Relative to the Slave Trade and Importation into Africa of Firearms, Ammunition, and Spiritous Liquors) was a collection of anti-slavery measures signed in Brussels on 2 July 1890 (and which entered into force on 31 August 1891) to, as the act itself puts it, "put an end to Negro Slave Trade by land as well as by sea, and to improve the moral and material conditions of existence of the native races".

+Context

 The negotiations for this act arose out of the Brussels Anti-Slavery Conference 1889–90.
 The act was specifically applicable to those countries "who have possessions or Protectorates in the conventional basin of the Congo", to the Ottoman Empire and other powers or parts who were involved in slave trade in East African coast, Indian Ocean and other areas.

+The parties to the agreement were Austria-Hungarian Empire, Belgium, the Congo Free State, Denmark, Ethiopia, France, the German Empire, Italy, the Netherlands, the Ottoman Empire, Persia, Portugal, Russian Empire, Spain, Sultanate of Zanzibar, Sweden–Norway, the United Kingdom, and the United States.